Privacy Policy

 1 Introduction

 Fife Capital Group Pty Limited (ACN 143 697 572), Fife Group Services Pty Limited (ACN 651 220 549), Fife Capital Funds Limited (ACN 130 077 735), Fife Capital Management Pty Limited (ACN 087 706 741), and our related entities and affiliates, including those entities operated or managed by us (collectively Fife Capital, us, we, our) maintain a policy of strict confidence concerning your (you, your) personal information (Privacy Policy).
-This Privacy Policy has been developed in accordance with the Commonwealth Privacy Act 1988 (Privacy Act) and the Australian Privacy Principles.
+This Privacy Policy has been developed in accordance with the Privacy Act 1988 (Cth) as amended (Privacy Act) and the Australian Privacy Principles set out in the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Australian Privacy Principles).

 The purpose of this Privacy Policy is to outline how we comply with the Privacy Act and the Australian Privacy Principles in protecting the personal information we hold about individuals.
 This Privacy Policy applies to the collection, storage, use and dissemination by us of your personal information.